ArchTonIO/MouseChuk/README.md

 The use and setup is simple: connect the nunchuk to arduino through jumper cables, you need 4 different cabled to connect 3.3v, gnd, data1 and data2.
 Load the code into arduino, and run the python script using python3 from cli.
-In line 4 of file MouseChuk.py you can modify the serial port depending on wich you are using.
+In line 4 of file MouseChuk.py you can modify the serial port depending on wich you are using, in line 6 and 8 you can modify the cursor speed and the scroll speed, in line 9 you can turn on and off the auto-rerun, it rerun the code automatically when serial communication fails, I suggest to not modify is status, if setted on "false" the program will fail multiple times.
-At the first run python may encounters a problem, like:
-File "MouseChuck.py", line 16, in <module>
-    x = float(ser.readline().strip())
-ValueError: could not convert string to float:
-.

-Just run the code again (and again if necessary), it will work.
-So, now you can use the nunchuk as a mouse, the joystick control the cursor, C burtton is the left click, Z, the right.
+So, now you can use the nunchuk as a mouse, the joystick control the cursor, C burtton is the left click, Z, the right, the hand's movements controls the up and down scroll.

-I had to implement the scrolling using the nunchuk accelerometer, and fix lot of bugs, like the previous I described.
-This cod works perfectly on my machine, a desktop computer running Arch Linux, but I'm pretty sure will work even on other Linux, Windows, and MacOS machines, it will work on every screen size, !Does not work well on multi-monitor systems!
+This cod works perfectly on my machine, a desktop computer running Arch Linux, but I'm pretty sure will work even on other Linux, Windows, and MacOS machines, it will work on every screen size, !Does not work on multi-monitor systems!
 It's not tested for games, but it will be the best final usage, so try it.

 So you need: